PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 ### BZ

-We make a stop in 1985 when the book *Acid Dreams* was published, detailing experiments conducted on U.S. soldiers involving the drug BZ.
-Five years later, in 1990, the film *Jacob's Ladder* would be released.
+We make a stop in 1985 when the book <a href="/library/acid-dreams-1985/" target="_blank">Acid Dreams</a> was published, detailing experiments conducted on U.S. soldiers involving the drug BZ.
+Five years later, in 1990, the film <a href="/library/jacobs-ladder-1990/" target="_blank">Jacob's Ladder</a> would be released.

 A short leap, and… everyone out\!
 We’re in 2024\.